 We make no warranty as to the accuracy of readers’ comments, nor do we condone or affirm the opinions of reader-based comments.
 Discuss the issue at hand and do not go off topic.
 The comments section is not a place for partisan debates.
 Please be courteous to your fellow commenters.

 We are unlikely to post comments from those who comply with our policies here but turn around and are gratuitously insulting elsewhere.
-We are not trying to stop you saying it elsewhere, but we won’t give you a platform here (see first act of 2001: A Space Odyssey).
+We are not trying to stop you saying it elsewhere, but we won’t give you a platform here.
 Offensive language, cursing (including replacing letters with characters), racial or ethnic slurs, and sexist remarks will not be posted.
 We also tend not to publish comments that are of the “I thought of that first” or “me, too” variety.
 Write your own blog if you want to express those ideas.

 Comments may be processed using WordPress or other means.
 We cooperate with civil and criminal investigations, including providing civil and criminal investigators with any and all information available from a comment (see “Threats”).
 This includes unapproved and unposted comments, as well as email addresses and IP addresses and copies of comments regardless of whether the comment was posted.
 Comments that we determine are overtly pitching business or self-promoting will not be posted.
 Comments with links will not be posted.